mchagneux/computo_paper/paper.md

 In this work, we do not seek to precisely predict the proportions of the different types of counted litter.
 However, we build our dataset to allow classification tasks.
-Though litter classifications built by experts already exist, most are based on semantic rather than visual features and do not particularily consider the problem of class imbalance, which makes statistical learning more delicate.
+Though litter classifications built by experts already exist, most are based on semantic rather than visual features and do not particularly consider the problem of class imbalance, which makes statistical learning more delicate.
 In conjunction with water pollution experts, we therefore define a custom macrolitter taxonomy which balances annotation ease and pragmatic decisions for computer vision applications.
 This classification, depicted in {numref}`trash-categories-image` can be understood as follows.

-1. We define a set of frequently observed classes that annotaters can choose from, divided into:
+1. We define a set of frequently observed classes that annotateors can choose from, divided into:

     - Classes for rigid and easily recognisable items which are often observed and have definite shapes
     - Classes for fragmented objects which are often found along river banks but whose aspects are more varied